 So, why use one process over the other?

+When it comes to other methods for passivation vs. electropolishing, how do you decide what is best for your application?
 That may depend on the industry you are serving or the end use of the product.
 Some end uses indicate that a combination of the two processes be employed.
 If you have any questions, we’re happy to answer them for you.

 Let us help with your next project!
 Find out how New England Electropolishing can help you with your electropolishing needs.
 We’ll provide you with our expert analysis, a quote—even a free sample.
 Contact us now to get a free sample and explore your possibilities!

 What is Electropolishing?

 Electropolishing is an electrochemical and reverse plating process that removes the outer layer of skin on a metal...

 The electropolishing process is initiated by immersing a metal part into a temperature-controlled bath of electrolyte...